Shape

 CLI Arg: --terragrunt-strict-validate

 When passed in, and running terragrunt validate-inputs, enables strict mode for the validate-inputs command.
-When strict mode is enabled, an error will be returned if any variables required by the underlying Terraform configuration are not passed in, OR if any unused variables are passed in.
+When strict mode is enabled, an error will be returned if any variables required by the underlying OpenTofu/Terraform configuration are not passed in, OR if any unused variables are passed in.
 By default, terragrunt validate-inputs runs in relaxed mode.
-In relaxed mode, an error is only returned when a variable required by the underlying Terraform configuration is not passed in.
+In relaxed mode, an error is only returned when a variable required by the underlying OpenTofu/Terraform configuration is not passed in.

 terragrunt-ignore-dependency-order